Make a Submission

 Getting it is free and as simple as visiting the ORCID official website and signing up for an account.
 Once you have registered, you access your account by signing in.
 The ID is a 16 digits code appended to a URI as follows https://orcid.org/0000-0001-XXXX-XXXX.

 ORCID is not a must.
-However, it is highly recommended that you get one for yourself and co-authors for us to accurately credit your work.
+However, it is highly recommended that you get one for yourself and your co-authors for us to accurately credit your work.
 It is fun to note that these days, some project funders use the information available through your ORCID to determine the extent of merit for each applicant.
 So please give this the seriousness it deserves.

 Once you have submitted your manuscript, it is expected that it shall be promptly sent to the respective journal and given to the relevant reviewers for the peer-review process.
 The time period taken will range from 2 weeks and 6 weeks.
 If your manuscript is accepted, you will be informed and advised on how to make the payment.
 Your manuscript will remain in the review stage after being accepted until you make the payment.
 If your manuscript is rejected, we will still communicate the same to you and accompany the reasons behind the decision during the verdict communication.
 You can always address the reasons that informed the decision and resubmit the corrected manuscript to us for further review and verdict.